PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-08 15:01:23
+Last updated: 2024-04-08 15:01:55
-Random Quote: Oh, boy, so you actually learned something today?
-What is this, Full House? - Rick Sanchez
+Random Quote: You sentimentalize property, you can kiss profits goodbye. - Marty Byrde